Chatsy

 Share:

-Featured image for article: Introducing AI Query Expansion: How We Made AI Agents 10x Smarter - Product guide by Chatsy Team
+Featured image for article: AI Query Expansion: Making Agents 10x Smarter - Product guide by Chatsy Team

 Ever asked an AI chatbot a question and gotten a completely irrelevant answer?
 We've all been there.
 The problem isn't the AI's knowledge — it's understanding what you're actually asking.
-This disconnect between user intent and AI understanding is one of the most frustrating aspects of customer support automation, and it's precisely what we set out to solve.
+That's why we built query expansion into our AI agents.
+This technique bridges the gap between user intent and AI understanding, solving one of the most frustrating aspects of customer support automation.

 The Intent Gap: Why Traditional Chatbots Fail